Haimantika/Mish_Mash_project/README.md

 - Technology- Machine Learning
 - Programming language- Python 3
 - Dependencies Used-
+ - Tensorflow
+ - Inception
+ - Azure object detection (for future use)

 #### DataSet-
 - The folder named 'training_dataset' consists of the datas we have used to train our model.